Coyote Creek (Santa Clara County): Watershed

 From Anderson Lake, Coyote Creek continues northwards from Morgan Hill through Coyote Valley, the narrowest point between the Diablo Range and the coastal Santa Cruz Mountains, where it picks up Fisher Creek before entering San Jose.
 As Coyote Creek forms the eastern boundary of downtown San Jose, it winds its way into North San Jose.
-There, Silver Creek (including its tributaries Miguelita Creek and Thompson Creek), Penitencia Creek, and Berryessa Creek are all tributaries.
+There, Upper Silver Creek was diverted to Coyote Creek south of Singleton Road.
+Further downstream Lower Silver Creek (including its sub-tributaries Miguelita Creek and Thompson Creek), Penitencia Creek, and Berryessa Creek are all tributaries.
 Coyote Creek then bypasses the Newby Island landfill and empties into the San Francisco Bay.

 There is a chain of parks along Coyote Creek called the Coyote Creek Park Chain, which contains the Coyote Creek Trail.
 The feasibility of a trail connecting the parks within this chain to Almaden Park was first examined in 1989.

 The river is managed by the SCVWD.
 In 1983, torrential rains caused by el Niño resulted in significant flooding of Coyote Creek in the Alviso neighborhood.
 The SCVWD, with advice from Santa Clara Basin Watershed Management Initiative (WMI) stakeholders, produced a stream stewardship plan for the Coyote Creek watershed in 2002.
 The plan includes over sixty projects to benefit flood protection, habitat enhancement, parks, and trails.

 The Silver Creek Fault runs generally parallel to Coyote Creek.